Rubott/bakesmith/README.md

-# bakesmith
+# Bakesmith
-hnd y1 web and database
+A website made for Year 1 HND Web and Database Design